 What is a success log?
-How do you use an evidence journal?
-What is driftwood spotting?
+How to use an evidence journal?
+Why is it smart to celebrate driftwood?

 That’s what success logs, evidence journals and driftwood spotting are for.
-It helps us spotlight what’s going right so we experience more of that.
+It helps us spotlight what’s going right so we are in alignment to more of that.

-It’s ridiculously easy to notice what’s going wrong and to imagine what we don’t want (i.e. worrying and doubting), so it’s a huge help to have a process for redirecting attention back where it’s helpful.
+It’s ridiculously easy to notice what’s going wrong and to imagine what we don’t want (i.e. worrying and doubting), so it’s helpful to be good at redirecting attention back to where it serves you.

-Since joy is my idea of success, I keep a “happiest moments” thread updated over at Good Vibe University.
+Example: Since joy is my idea of success, I keep a “happiest moments” thread over at Good Vibe University.
 (It’s an easy way to be a match for more good news!)

-An evidence journal is also a written tally (in list or journal form) of the signs that your dream is coming true.
-It’s a collection of reasons that amp your belief in your manifesting skills as well as your expectation of getting what you want.
+An evidence journal is basically the same thing – a written record of signs indicating your dream is on its way.
+It’s like a collection of reasons to believe in your manifesting skills as well as your expectation of getting what you want.

-This is an effective exercise for deliberate creators who find it easy to dismiss or forget the proof that shows things are working out for us.
+This is a powerful way to remedy the habit of dismissing or ignoring the always-available-proof that things are working out for us.

 An example could be you’re intending to lose weight, and you capture evidence like:

-- catching a very favorable glimpse of your reflection as you pass the shop window
+- catching a favorable glimpse of your reflection as you pass a window

 - your sister is losing weight on the same exercise plan you’re using

-Driftwood spotting is where we consciously celebrate the signs that we’re getting closer to our dream come true.
+Driftwood spotting is where we consciously notice and celebrate the signs that we’re getting closer to our dream come true.
 (Driftwood is what sailors rejoice in when they’re looking for land.)

-Sometimes people interpret “driftwood” in a negative way rather than seeing it as a signal that they’re headed in the right direction.
+Sometimes people interpret driftwood in a negative way, rather than seeing it as a signal that they’re moving in the right direction.
 Like when a prospective client reaches out, but doesn’t ultimately hire you.
 Or when you’re manifesting big money and you find a nickel in the parking lot.
-Or when you’re ready for a romance of a lifetime, and your best friend falls in love.
+Or when you’re ready for a romance of a lifetime, and your best friend gets engaged.